Sacarianos/pokedexcli/README.md

 - **Browse map locations**
   Browse over 1000 locations in the pokemon world.

+- **Catch Pokémon**
+  Simulate catching Pokémon with a random chance based on their base experience.

+- **Pokedex**
+  Display your catch pokemon in your pokedex.

 - **Interactive REPL (Read-Eval-Print Loop)**
   Engage with the Pokedex in an interactive shell environment.